ashutoshmjain/maholvi/readme.md

 - Coal
 - Rust

-They are all awesome but if you are individual publisher, it gets hard to test your published work in four different themes , given a multitude of browser/device combinations.
-And it becomes even more important if you want to deliver your work in a specific theme.
+They are all great but if you are an individual publisher, it gets hard to test your published work in five different themes .
+Given a multitude of browser/device combinations, it is a lot of work for a writer to review her work in five different themes and to fine-tune them to suit the needs of the publication.
+Too much choice :-)

-Yellow theme, makes all the theme choice point to a single theme with yellow back-ground with black standard book fonts.
+Yellow theme, makes all the theme choices point to a single theme with yellow `#f9ce00` back-ground, with black `Gentium Book Basic` from Google fonts.

 You can view a usage of this theme at https://gita.shutri.com